 For those unfamiliar with Southdown (Emmanuel Convalescent Centre) the facility is located in Aurora, Ontario, fifty kilometers north of Toronto and was established in 1965 “with the generous support of the bishops” primarily to provide treatment for alcoholic priests the facility comprises over 100 rolling acres of farmland.
 [In 2015, about eight years after this note was written, the facility relocated to Holland Landing, Ontario, 10 kilometers north of the original site in Aurora. ]

 Although it is a Canadian institution approximately half of Southdown’s clientele is American.
-It is well known that a goodly number of Canadian clerical molesters are sent across the border to centres in the United States.
+There are also clients from the UK.
+It is well known too that a goodly number of Canadian clerical molesters are sent across the border to treatment centres in the United States.

 Southdown is known in Roman Catholic lay circles throughout Canada as the recycling centre.
 It is a rather morbid joke that clergy who enter as “homosexual” come out affirmed, those who enter upholding Church teaching on the subject come out as gay rights advocates or black-listed, and those who enter as homosexual-paedophiles come out looking for “consensual” relationships, preferably with adults but if need be with those who are legally ‘of age.’

 According to “Religious Rehab,” an 06 April 2002 article in the National Post, a nun reported that during one Southdown group therapy session “Priests were laughing, saying it was safer to have sex with males or boys because there weren’t any pregnancy problems.”

 A more recent addition to the property is the Carter Centre, a facility which “endeavours to facilitate and support leadership development” named after the Carter Family – Emmett Cardinal Carter, Alex Carter, both members of the Gang of Five, and their two sisters, both nuns.